 Social Media Copywriting

 I have curated a number of authentic social media posts for the nutrition brand Näak.
 I also helped to manage their social media accounts through social marketing platforms such Later.

 My preferred style is long-form posts, aimed at developing the image of the brand as an environmentally conscious, community based endurance company.

 Here are a few of my (many) posts from Näak’s Instagram profile.

-I’ve put together a preview of the blogging work that I published with Näak.
-As a writer for the company, I preferred writing articles based on ambassador interviews, seamlessly weaving their answers into my own written words to evoke a sense of expertise in the subject matter.
+Below is a preview of the blogging work that I published with Näak.
+As a writer for the company, I preferred writing articles based on interviews I conducted with our ambassadors, seamlessly weaving their answers into my own written words to evoke a sense of expertise in the subject matter.